 Start-up VS Corporate - First Choice to Work

 If you’re starting out your career in fashion, this question perhaps might be the most daunting one for you.
 But, it isn’t as difficult as you think!
-Working for a start-up or a corporate fashion house?
-The thought mostly always starts with a question of “Where do you see yourself in 10 years?”.
+Working for a fashion start-up company or a corporate fashion house?
 There are plenty of stereotypes of these working cultures, but for the most part, they have their own benefits.
 The start-up culture is young, fun, innovative, collaborative but also equally taxing and it’s normal to put in long hours.
 On the other hand, corporates are more organized, hierarchical, formal but the growth curve might be slower.
 So, how do you pick between the two?
 Well, we’re here to help you out.
 In this article, we will take a deep dive into explaining the pros and cons of both work cultures so you can get the clarity to decide which one is meant for you.
 Start-up Culture vs Corporate Culture

 Although each company is different with respect to policies and work, here are some of the key features of fashion start-ups and corporate fashion houses.